 4. Remember you are paying for the skill, experience and communication skills of your professional photographer.
 They should not just create amazing images but should help make the day run smoothly, give you and the guests a great experience and provide detailed planning as well as superb aftercare.

 5. The industry is over-saturated with "photographers" so it's really important to look carefully at any shortlist that you are considering.
 Make an appointment to see them in person, if you can, and ensure you feel comfortable with them.
 They will be around for most of your wedding day.

 6. Have you ever noticed how many photographers state, "Award winning photographer" but don't actually state what their awards are?
 The only reason we list our awards is to be transparent and assure our clients that these are all from the main photography institutions, i.e. MPA, BIPP, RPS or SWPP, and not "industry awards."
-Industry awards have become more popular in recent years due to an over-saturated market.
-They have a reputation for being fake and are often run by syndicates wanting to sell tickets for big events.
-As a result some companies might claim to be award winning but the awards might not have been legitimately being given for excellence in photography and customer service.
+Industry awards are often being flouted in recent years.
+They have a reputation for being fake and are often run by commercial syndicates wanting to sell tickets for big events, a bit like "buy your own award" or "canvas for votes" to your friends and family.

 We have many international clients that have used our photography services, particularly for wedding elopements at some of Scotland's finest castles such as Glenapp Castle and Culzean Castle.
-Many of these couples have been based in the following countries: America, Canada, France, Portugal, Australia, New Zealand, Bermuda to name just a few.
+Many of these couples have been based in the following countries: America, Canada, France, Bulgaria, Portugal, Norway, Australia, New Zealand, Bermuda to name just a few.
 Modern methods of communication means that it is straightforward to arrange a wedding from a distance.
-We have successfully arranged skype calls to couples in New Zealand which is 13 hours ahead of the UK!
+We have successfully arranged zoom calls to couples in New Zealand which is 13 hours ahead of the UK!
 We always do our utmost to help with any logistics involved in arranging a wedding in Scotland or elsewhere in the UK.
 We also have experience of international weddings, so if you wish for us to travel to you, that is also possible.